Eniana

-In Mandaeism, a ʿniana or eniana (ࡏࡍࡉࡀࡍࡀ; plural form: ʿniania ࡏࡍࡉࡀࡍࡉࡀ) prayer is recited during rituals such as the masiqta and priest initiation ceremonies.
+In Mandaeism, a ʿniana or eniana (ࡏࡍࡉࡀࡍࡀ, /mid/; plural form: ʿniania ࡏࡍࡉࡀࡍࡉࡀ, /mid/) prayer is recited during rituals such as the masiqta and priest initiation ceremonies.
 They form part of the Qulasta.
 The rahma prayers are often considered to be a subset of the eniana prayers.

 Etymology

 ʿNiana literally means "response," since the prayers may have originally been recited in a call and response manner.

 Manuscripts and translations

 Jacques de Morgan's manuscript collection included a ʿniania manuscript dating back to 1833.

 The prayers have been translated into English by E. S. Drower (1959).
 They have also been translated into German by Mark Lidzbarski (1920).

 A printed, typesetted Mandaic version was published by Majid Fandi Al-Mubaraki in 1999.

 List of eniana prayers

 Ktaba ḏ-Eniania

 In Al-Mubaraki's Qulasta, the following prayers are included in Ktaba ḏ-Eniania ("Book of Responses").